 Dr. Hasbach is active in her local community.
-She serves as President of the Board of Directors of the Center for Community Counseling for seven years and was a Board member for ten years.
+She served as President of the Board of Directors of the Center for Community Counseling for seven years and was a Board member for ten years.
 She currently sits on the Advisory Board of Nearby Nature, and is a community educator as a Master Gardener for the OSU Extension Service.

 In her free time, she enjoys hiking, backpacking, kayaking, gardening, and quiet time in nature.
 She is an avid traveler and a lover of all things wild!